ON THIS DATE (June

 first black player to pitch a no-hit game in the American League.
 By

-coincidence, Wilson was pitching against Bo Belinsky, who until last night, was
+coincidence, Wilson was pitching against Bo Belinsky, who until tonight, was

 the only man to pitch a no-hitter in the American League for the last four